 - Find the candidates: birddognh.org has a calendar which lists candidate appearances and birddogging opportunities.

-- Formulate your question: Research the candidate's stance on the particular issue to know where you are arguing from.
-Check birddognh.org's list of Bird Dog Reports to see what responses, if any, your target candidate has already given.
-Adjust your argument to get the best response from the candidate and the crowd.
-Lay out your own framing by putting your facts and statistics into your question.
+- Formulate your question: Frame the topic in your own terms by including facts and statistics in your question.
 This keeps the candidate from avoiding your question by spouting "alternative facts", and serves the secondary role of bird dogging--educating the audience.

 - Gear up for next time: Review the recording and think critically of both what went well and what could be improved.
 If your candidate avoided the question, make note of that and plan a strategy to get them to answer more clearly next time.
 If the candidate responded well, be sure to keep up the pressure either by asking a more specific question next time you birddog this candidate, or try your question on the next candidate.